Henley Business School,

 Henley Forum’s Director, Dr Sharon Varney, will be your host for the day and will help you to warm up your thinking on this important topic.
 She will also introduce the Henley Forum Listening Project and explain how you can get involved.

-Katherine Woods from Meeting Magic returns to the Forum to lead a session on Integrative conversations for change.
+Katherine Woods from Meeting Magic returns to The Henley Forum along with her colleague Sarah Perry to lead a session on Conversations for complex change.
 Katherine’s passion is making a difference through conversation.
 As you might expect, this session will be interactive.

 Volunteers will be invited to have a conversation about the qualities and skills needed for knowledgeable practice in the next 10 years, as part of the Henley Forum Listening Project.

 Rounding off the day, Benjamin Taylor from RedQuadrant and the Public Service Transformation Academy will be addressing the complex challenge of Public Service Transformation.
-Benjamin will take us on a partly experiential journey through the ‘five worlds’ of public service transformation, covering complexity, hierarchy, self-organisation, systems leadership, meaning-making and service transformation
+Benjamin will take us on a partly experiential journey through the ‘five worlds’ of public service transformation, covering complexity, hierarchy, self-organisation, systems leadership, meaning-making and service transformation.
+Here's the full draft agenda.

 Book your places NOW: